rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

     - [ ] Can get a set input
     - [ ] Can't set input edges
     - [ ] Can't get input edges
+    - [ ] Can set inverted result logic
+    - [ ] Can get inverted result logic
     - [ ] Can't initialize without inputs
     - [ ] Can't initialize with only one input
     - [ ] Can initialize with two inputs